nadiamariduena/product-configuration-react-three-fiber/README.md

 <br>

-- INside the **downloads folder** of your computer, extract the zip containing the 5 files, once decompressed, look for the **shoe.js**, right click on it and choose open in a text, there you will find the following data related to the shoe, **this is important, as it will serve to modify each part of the shoe**
+- INside the **downloads folder** of your computer, extract the zip containing the 5 files, once decompressed, look for the **shoe.js**, right click on it and choose to **open in a text editor** , there you will find the following data related to the shoe, **this is important, as it will serve to modify each part of the shoe**

 <br>